alidevhere/certificate-generator/README.md

 # 6. Load .CSV file:

 Load the csv file by clicking on load Data.

+![load-csv-file](https://user-images.githubusercontent.com/53839118/117348203-5ef67d00-aec3-11eb-998a-3ec24c3bfbe4.gif)

+# 7. Drag the labels to desired location:

  Loading this file will create dragable labels of text same as headings in csv file.
 Drag these labels to correct locations in template file where you want the text to be printed.
 These labels appear on top left corner of picture by default, drag them to your desired location.

-![load-csv-file](https://user-images.githubusercontent.com/53839118/117348203-5ef67d00-aec3-11eb-998a-3ec24c3bfbe4.gif)

 ![choose-output-format](https://user-images.githubusercontent.com/53839118/117346966-e3480080-aec1-11eb-8c7f-9ace0d5315eb.gif)